devsahm/FandK-assessment/README.md

 ```

 ### MAILING
 The project uses a third party `mail trap to send mail`.
 Kindly setup a mail trap account and update the `.env` file with the appropriate mail trap credentials.
+All emails are queued.
+You will need to run `php artisan queue:work` to trigger all queues on the app

 ```
 MAIL_MAILER=smtp